-If a roommate listed on a renters insurance policy ever needs to file a claim, the ramifications for the policyholder can be serious.
-All property insurance claims made are registered to the Comprehensive Loss Underwriting Exchange (CLUE), a reporting system by LexisNexis, and insurers check this database when pricing personal auto and property policies (including renters insurance).
-So if a roommate listed on a renters insurance policy files a claim, the policyholder will be the one reported to the exchange and their CLUE report will show that claim going forward.
-A higher renters insurance premium due to a claim on a CLUE report might not equate to a lot of money.
-However, higher homeowners or auto insurance rate could mean a policyholder is paying hundreds of dollars more each year.
+What's more, if a roommate listed on a renters insurance policy ever needs to file a claim, the consequences for the policyholder can be serious.
+All property insurance claims are registered to the Comprehensive Loss Underwriting Exchange (CLUE) reporting system by LexisNexis.
+Insurers check this database when pricing personal auto and property policies (including renters insurance).
+So if a roommate listed on a renters insurance policy files a claim, it will appear on the policyholder's CLUE report.

 For example, a roommate might cause a fire and be liable for $100,000 in damages to a rental complex, but the policyholder would be the one filing a claim.
-Whether a policyholder was the cause of such a fire or not is irrelevant to an insurance company.
-Companies calculate risk based on a policyholder, the number of claims and their severity – how those came to be to is not relevant in their eyes.
+Whether a policyholder was the cause of the fire is irrelevant to an insurance company.
+Companies calculate risk based on a policyholder, the number of claims and their severity but not on how those claims came to be.

 The argument made for listing a roommate on a renters insurance policy is that it saves money.
 That savings is small and not worth the risk to the policyholder.

 As a policyholder, do not attempt to claim the personal property of a roommate if they are not listed on your renters insurance policy.
-Filing an insurance claim for property that does not belong to you is fraud and insurance companies dedicate resources to detecting and and investigating potential fraud cases.
+Filing an insurance claim for property that does not belong to you is fraud, and insurance companies dedicate resources to detecting and investigating potential fraud cases.

 Insurers frequently conduct an examination under oath if they suspect a claim is fraudulent.
-They usually hire outside counsel to administer the examination, during which they ask the policyholder questions and ask them to bring forward documents and receipts proving ownership of the property claimed.
+They usually hire outside counsel to administer the examination, during which they ask the policyholder questions and ask them to bring documents and receipts proving ownership of the property claimed.

-Examinations under oath can be extremely broad and if a policyholder does not cooperate in any way, insurance companies can use that as grounds to deny their claim.
+Examinations under oath can be extremely broad, and if a policyholder does not cooperate in any way, insurance companies can use that as grounds to deny their claim.

-An attorney usually administers an examination under oath but an insurance adjuster can administer one, too.
+An attorney usually administers an examination under oath, but an insurance adjuster can administer one, too.

 A policyholder who lives with a girlfriend or boyfriend also might want to list them on their renters insurance.
 However, this is something the policyholder should discuss with their significant other.
-A policyholder might uncomfortable taking on the risk of their boyfriend or girlfriend by including them in their coverage.
-Regardless of the relationship between two roommates, the policyholder is the person with something to lose if a claim must be filed.
+A policyholder might be uncomfortable taking on the risk of their boyfriend or girlfriend by including them in their coverage.
+Regardless of the relationship between roommates, the policyholder is the person with something to lose if a claim must be filed.

 Roommates at a college or university might need renters insurance.
 Roommates living in a dormitory owned by the university are probably covered by a parent or guardian's homeowners policy and don't need renters insurance.
 However, roommates renting a house or apartment off campus need to each have their own renters insurance policy.